kevinccawley/phorest-techtest--KevinCawley/README.md

 # Next SQL Query Iteration

-Moving the point totals into the from statement instead of using a WITH statement to see if this helps with inaccurate calculations:
+Moving the point totals into the from statement instead of using a WITH statement to see if this helps with inaccurate calculations, and using COALESCE instead of IFNULL:

 SELECT
     c.id,